Understanding Openflow costs¶

 Ingestion

 Cost for loading data into Snowflake using services such as Snowpipe or Snowpipe Streaming, based on data volume.
-Appears on your Snowflake bill under respective ingestion services.
-Initial database snapshots through certain connectors may require a standard Snowflake warehouse, incurring additional warehouse costs.
+Appears on your Snowflake bill under respective ingestion services line items.
+Certain connectors may require a standard Snowflake warehouse, incurring additional warehouse costs.
+For example, database CDC connectors require a Snowflake warehouse for both initial snapshot and incremental CDC.
+You can schedule MERGE operations to manage the compute cost.